 Just like all mechanical types of equipment in this world, cars are also liable to damage.

 A fuel filter has the responsibility of filtering the fuel before it goes into the engine and combustion chamber.
-If the fuel filter gets clogged and the fuel does not reach the engine chamber in the right quantity, then the engine will not be able to perform at its optimum level.
+If the fuel filter gets clogged and the fuel does not reach the engine chamber in the right quantity, the engine will not perform at its optimum level.

 The engine needs clean air to function properly.
 Dust and other particles can damage the combustion chamber.
 Therefore, the air that goes into the system should always be clean.
 To ensure this, an air filter is placed right before the throttle body.

 As soon as the throttle opens, the air is sucked in, and it passes through the dedicated air filter, which cleanses the air of dust and other harmful particles.
 The air filter goes bad after a few thousand miles, so it is best if you get it changed every time you go for an oil change.

 The exhaust removes all the harmful and unnecessary gases from the engine.
 The sooner the exhaust excretes these gases, the sooner the engine can restart combustion.

 Therefore, if the car can excrete gases faster than it produces them, the car runs fast and smooth.

 However, if there is any obstacle in the way like a clogged catalytic converter or a clogged exhaust, then your engine loses power.